 The PWM duty cycle is specified by writing to the OCxRS and OCxR registers.
-The OCxRS and OCxR registers can be written to at any time, but the duty cycle value is not latched until a match between PRy and TMRy occurs (i.e., the period is complete).
+The OCxRS and OCxR registers can be written to at any time, but the duty cycle value is not latched until a period is complete.
 This provides a double buffer for the PWM duty cycle and is essential for glitchless PWM operation.